 Department of Transportation Memorandum.
-In its December 2018 memorandum on guidance, the Department of Transportation defined guidance documents in a manner to exclude virtually the same documents the OMB Bulletin could allow to count as guidance documents but which it nevertheless categorically excludes from its category of significant guidance.
-But the departmental policy nevertheless still creates a category of "significant guidance documents" that are subjected to centralized departmental review and other management standards.
+In its December 2018 memorandum on guidance, the Department of Transportation defined guidance documents in a manner to exclude virtually the same documents the OMB Bulletin allows to count as guidance documents but which OMB nevertheless categorically excludes from the definition of significant guidance.
+But the Department of Transportation policy nevertheless still creates a category of "significant guidance documents" that are subjected to centralized departmental review and other management standards.
 A significant guidance document for the Department of Transportation would be one that meets any one of four criteria similar to those in the OMB Bulletin (in language nearly identical to the Bulletin):